-For example, within Intigriti’s community, 70% of researchers say they’ve found a vulnerability for an organisation that doesn’t have a VDP.
+For example, according to the Ethical Hacker Insights Report, within Intigriti’s community, 70% of researchers say they’ve found a vulnerability for an organisation that doesn’t have a VDP.
 Of that group, 12% didn’t escalate the report.
 For those that did, 32% of them said they weren’t sure whether the submission successfully passed through the disclosure process.
 Together, that’s 44% of the risks that potentially remain undetected.

 Without being aware of potential security risks, you cannot fix them.
 For this reason, companies need a vulnerability disclosure policy if they want to invite ethical hackers to contribute to their security.